Wrapped Velas Price Reaches $0.0220 on Exchanges (WVLX)

 About Wrapped Velas

-Wrapped Velas launched on April 25th, 2019.
+Wrapped Velas’ genesis date was April 25th, 2019.
 Wrapped Velas’ total supply is 2,279,175,680 coins.
-Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.
+The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.
 Wrapped Velas’ official message board is medium.com/velasblockchain.
-The Reddit community for Wrapped Velas is https://reddit.com/r/velas and the currency’s Github account can be viewed here.
 Wrapped Velas’ official website is velas.com.
+Wrapped Velas’ official Twitter account is @velasblockchain and its Facebook page is accessible here.

 Wrapped Velas Coin Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Wrapped Velas directly using U.S. dollars.
-Investors seeking to trade Wrapped Velas should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Wrapped Velas using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Wrapped Velas directly using US dollars.
+Investors seeking to trade Wrapped Velas should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Wrapped Velas using one of the aforementioned exchanges.

 Receive News & Updates for Wrapped Velas Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Wrapped Velas and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.